Kalyan Junction railway station

-Kalyan Junction is a major railway junction station on the central line of the Mumbai Suburban Railway network, lying at the junction of the north-east and south-east lines of the suburban Mumbai division of the Central Railway, 54 km north-east of Mumbai.
-It comes under top 10 busiest railway stations in India.
-Kalyan Junction is an important stop for all the trains.
+Kalyan Junction (station code: KYN) is a major railway junction station on the Central Line of the Mumbai Suburban Railway network, lying at the junction of the north-east and south-east lines of the suburban Mumbai division of the Central Railway, 54 km north-east of Mumbai.
+It is one of the busiest railway stations both in the country, and globally as it handles a huge amount of passenger load daily.